CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 Levels are larger than the game viewport.
 At the beginning of a level the viewport contains the portion of the level the Hero will start from.
 SMC blocks the player's input at this time.

-The Hero character is not visible at this.
+The Hero character is not visible when the level loads and displays.
 At a preset time the game shows the Hero in the viewport using an effect akin to using a teleport.
 When the Hero character finishes with the teleport, then SMC enables the player's controls so the player can interact with the game.